 On a Personal Note

 Drs.
-Adam and Roxanne Six have been together since 2007, and married since 2011.
-They have two daughters and they enjoy spending time with them, as they grow and develop so quickly.
+Adam and Roxanne Six have been together since 2007.
+They have three daughters and they enjoy spending time with them, as they grow and develop so quickly.
 In addition, they enjoy relaxing in the outdoors, touring in the mountains, and traveling to spend time with family.